robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 // => 3
 {% endhighlight %}

-Lambda Abstractions[^2] are a very powerful concept, and because JavaScript has them, we can describe these dependencies in a very natural way.
-To do so, we first need to turn our expressions that use the values of promises into Lambda Abstractions, so we can plug in the value later.
+First-class functions are a very powerful concept (whether they are anonymous — a lambda abstraction — or not).
+Since JavaScript has them we can describe these dependencies in a very natural way, by transforming the expressions that use the values of promises into first-class functions so we can plug in the value later.

 ## 3. Understanding the Promises Machinery